1coderookie/Kobra2ProInsights/docs/hardware/bed.md

 Conclusion: so, will I do this mod at my second Neo as well and can I recommend it?
 Yes, absolutely.
 I might try to get a gantry from the aftermarket which already offers the option for this kind of 3 point mounting system and which is (hopefully) more rigid overall though, as the whole gantry itself really appears pretty flimsy to me.
 I'm not sure about that yet though, as I like to tinker and modify it with spending the less money I can - but if I'll end up buying such a gantry, I'll add pictures here and let you know how it went.
+-->

 ---

-## Anycubic LeviQ - Automatic Bed 'Leveling' Function
+## Anycubic LeviQ 2.0 - Automatic Bed 'Leveling' Function

-The printers come with an automatic 25 point bed 'leveling' function called "Anycubic LeviQ".
+The printer comes with an automatic 25 point bed 'leveling' function called "Anycubic LeviQ 2.0".
 This function measures the distance of the inductive [ABL sensor](printhead.md#abl-sensor) to the PEI plate in a 5x5 grid, therefore at 25 points.
 The data will then be used to compensate any deviations in the distance of the surface which then (in a perfect setup and under perfect conditions) during printing by moving the printhead up and down along the z-axis.